History of the

 Opens Its Doors

-After receiving approval, the Bi-Bi Committee, a group of dedicated individuals with expertise in Deaf education, began working to make the charter school a reality.
-This involved finding a suitable location, securing more funding, choosing a curriculum, hiring teachers, and purchasing supplies, among other things (UAD Bulletin, September 1998).
-At the same time, the UDEAL Board took on responsibilities such as fundraising, program development, preparing for Individualized Education Plan (IEP) meetings, resolving transportation issues, managing building and site concerns, and addressing technology-related matters.
+After receiving approval from the Utah State Office of Education, the Bi-Bi Committee, comprised of dedicated individuals with expertise in Deaf education, began the process of establishing the charter school.
+Their efforts included finding a suitable location, securing additional funding, selecting a curriculum, hiring teachers, and purchasing supplies, among other tasks (UAD Bulletin, September 1998).
+Meanwhile, the UDEAL Board assumed various responsibilities, including fundraising, program development, preparing for Individualized Education Plan meetings, resolving transportation issues, managing building and site concerns, and addressing technology-related matters.
+The committee and the UDEAL Board closely collaborated to meet the students' needs as the charter school took shape.
+This partnership strengthened their initiatives and created a sense of community among families, educators, and supporters of Deaf education.

-On August 29, 1999, the Jean Massieu School of the Deaf opened its doors to 21 students from preschool through third grade.
-Over the years, JMS has expanded its program by one grade each year, and it now offers education from pre-kindergarten through 12th grade.
-JMS also provides complete language accessibility in both American Sign Language and English (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+On August 29, 1999, the Jean Massieu School of the Deaf opened its doors to 21 students, ranging from preschool to third grade.
+Since then, JMS has expanded its program by adding one grade each year, and it now offers education from pre-kindergarten through 12th grade.
+The school is committed to ensuring complete language accessibility in both American Sign Language and English (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+This focus on bilingual education allowed students to thrive academically and socially, creating a rich environment for developing their identities and communication skills.
+As JMS continued to grow, it remained dedicated to promoting inclusivity and empowering Deaf students to reach their full potential.

-Despite operating as an independent Bi-Bi charter school for six years, JMS has shown remarkable resilience, relying on donations and state funding based on student enrollment.
-The state funds were not enough, leading JMS to face financial difficulties, but the school has continued to provide quality education.
-However, the Utah School for the Deaf hesitated to introduce the ASL/English bilingual program, formerly the bilingual-bicultural option, to parents and students.
-The Parent Infant Program of the Utah School for the Deaf and its staff did not recognize JMS as a viable option for families seeking educational opportunities in Utah.
-They mistakenly labeled it as a school for students with low academic abilities or those needing to catch up.
+Despite operating as an independent Bi-Bi charter school for six years, JMS has demonstrated remarkable resilience by relying on donations and state funding tied to student enrollment.
+Unfortunately, the state funding has been insufficient, leading JMS to face financial challenges.
+The school has nevertheless persisted in offering high-quality instruction.
+However, the Utah School for the Deaf hesitated to introduce the ASL/English bilingual program to parents and students, which replaced the former bilingual-bicultural option.
+Additionally, the Parent Infant Program at the Utah School for the Deaf and its staff failed to recognize JMS as a viable option for families seeking educational opportunities in Utah.
+They incorrectly categorized it as a school for students with low academic abilities or those needing to catch up.
+This misunderstanding limited the choices available to families and undermined the potential benefits of the JMS program.
+Consequently, the comprehensive support and resources that JMS could provide to improve their children's educational experiences remained unknown to many parents.

-On August 29, 1999, the Jean Massieu School of the Deaf opened its doors to 21 students from preschool through third grade.
-Over the years, JMS has expanded its program by one grade each year, and it now offers education from pre-kindergarten through 12th grade.
-JMS also provides complete language accessibility in both American Sign Language and English (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+On August 29, 1999, the Jean Massieu School of the Deaf opened its doors to 21 students, ranging from preschool to third grade.
+Since then, JMS has expanded its program by adding one grade each year, and it now offers education from pre-kindergarten through 12th grade.
+The school is committed to ensuring complete language accessibility in both American Sign Language and English (Minnie Mae Wilding-Diaz, personal communication, March 29, 2010).
+This focus on bilingual education allowed students to thrive academically and socially, creating a rich environment for developing their identities and communication skills.
+As JMS continued to grow, it remained dedicated to promoting inclusivity and empowering Deaf students to reach their full potential.

-Despite operating as an independent Bi-Bi charter school for six years, JMS has shown remarkable resilience, relying on donations and state funding based on student enrollment.
-The state funds were not enough, leading JMS to face financial difficulties, but the school has continued to provide quality education.
-However, the Utah School for the Deaf hesitated to introduce the ASL/English bilingual program, formerly the bilingual-bicultural option, to parents and students.
-The Parent Infant Program of the Utah School for the Deaf and its staff did not recognize JMS as a viable option for families seeking educational opportunities in Utah.
-They mistakenly labeled it as a school for students with low academic abilities or those needing to catch up.
+Despite operating as an independent Bi-Bi charter school for six years, JMS has demonstrated remarkable resilience by relying on donations and state funding tied to student enrollment.
+Unfortunately, the state funding has been insufficient, leading JMS to face financial challenges.
+The school has nevertheless persisted in offering high-quality instruction.
+However, the Utah School for the Deaf hesitated to introduce the ASL/English bilingual program to parents and students, which replaced the former bilingual-bicultural option.
+Additionally, the Parent Infant Program at the Utah School for the Deaf and its staff failed to recognize JMS as a viable option for families seeking educational opportunities in Utah.
+They incorrectly categorized it as a school for students with low academic abilities or those needing to catch up.
+This misunderstanding limited the choices available to families and undermined the potential benefits of the JMS program.
+Consequently, the comprehensive support and resources that JMS could provide to improve their children's educational experiences remained unknown to many parents.

 The Merger Agreement Between